cialowicz/GuessTheFormat/README.md

 This application will run just fine on a single EC2 t2.micro instance.

  1. Follow the configuration instructions above, first (get your MySQL db set up and populated, update the config files, etc).
- 1. update version number in build.sbt
+ 1. Update the application version number in the [build.sbt](build.sbt) file.
  1. `play clean`
  1. `play compile`
  1. `play dist`